josheryn/textexpander-typing-game/README.md

 - **Performance Tracking**: Measure your typing speed (WPM) and accuracy
 - **TextExpander Integration**: Unlock abbreviations as you progress through levels
 - **Abbreviation Usage**: Use unlocked abbreviations to type faster in subsequent levels
-- **Persistent Storage**: Your progress, high scores, and unlocked abbreviations are saved
+- **Persistent Storage**: Your progress, high scores, and unlocked abbreviations are saved in a PostgreSQL database
 - **Leaderboard**: Compare your performance with other players
 - **User Profiles**: Track your stats and view your unlocked abbreviations